johnnymatthews/blog/2021-05-14-random-wallpaper-script.md

 date: 2021-05-14
 ---

-Over the years I've collected a pretty substantial collection of cool looking wallpaper pictures.
+Over the years, I've collected a pretty substantial collection of cool-looking wallpaper pictures.
 Most operating systems have a way of automatically choosing one at random whenever you log in.
 Sadly, my particular version of Ubuntu doesn't have this feature.
-So I've had to resort to creating my own script and adding that script to a CRON job.
+So I've had to resort to creating a script and adding that script to a Cron job.
 Shocking.

-The script itself is really simple.
-First it creates a variable for the location of the wallpapers:
+The script itself is straightforward.
+First, it creates a variable for the location of the wallpapers:

 ```shell
 WALLPAPER_DIR="/home/johnny/Pictures/Wallpaper"